alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 - You can find the official documentation on the [GitLab website](https://docs.gitlab.com/ee/user/index.html).
 - Ask your team mates for help.
 - Ask the designated contact for your SRE.
-- There may be a dedicated discussion channel, for example during Turing Data Study Groups you can ask in the Slack channel.
+- There may be a dedicated discussion channel, for example a Slack/Teams/Discord channel or an email list.

 ## {{book}} Collaborate on documents using CodiMD